 Sometimes information held by an organisation about you might be incorrect, irrelevant, excessive, incomplete or out of date.
 We provide advice on how best to obtain a correction or deletion of personal information when that information is not being used in line with data law.

 Given how accessible online information has become, there is an increasing worry about what other people can find out through a simple internet search.
 The right to erasure (more commonly known as ‘the right to be forgotten’) concerns the right of an individual to request the deletion of certain personal information from the internet and other sources.

 As technology advances, the use of artificial intelligence and automated processing is increasing.
 For example, automated processing can arise in applications for credit or a recruitment aptitude test, which often use preprogrammed algorithms and criteria.

 Where such processing infringes your rights, we can help you to prevent the automated processing of your personal information.
 We can also help you to exercise your rights in relation to data profiling.

 Under the Freedom of Information Act, you have the right to request any recorded information held by a public authority, such as a government department, local council or state school.
 We can provide assistance in relation to this type of request for information, which is known as a freedom of information (FOI) request.

 Advice for Organisations Responding to Data Protection Complaints

 In addition to advising individuals, JMW’s data protection team regularly advises organisations on compliance with all aspects of data protection law.

-We also provide first response advice in relation to data breaches and advise organisations in relation to civil claims brought against them by data subjects as a result of a breach.
+Our team can provide support in responding to the request.
+We can also give first response advice in relation to data breaches, and advise organisations in relation to civil claims brought against them by data subjects as a result of a breach.